siddiq/vanillasteel/README.md

 - Product Number seems to be unique id
 - Fractions are supposed to be considered valid data.
 So values like 7/3 are converted so that they can be stored as float.
 - For matching, a row is considered matched if any of the rule matches all constriants for that rule.

-#

-# TODO

-- dont reload inventory when changing pages ?????

-- search page
-  . checks if preferences file is already saved, then use it . show a button to upload it to server

-- matching functionality

-- env variables ...
-API_BASE_URL dev and prod

-- fix, code formatting, linting etc etc